-(1) The options represent outstanding Ironwood equity awards that were converted into Cyclerion options at the time of the separation in accordance with the employee matters agreement as further described in the section entitled "Separation from Ironwood" below.
+(3) The options represent outstanding Ironwood equity awards that were converted into Cyclerion options at the time of the separation in accordance with an employee matters agreement dated as of March 30, 2019, that we entered into with Ironwood in connection with our separation from Ironwood in 2019.
 The unvested options vest as to 1/48th of the shares on each monthly anniversary of the vesting commencement date until fully vested.

-(2) The options vest and become exercisable upon the attainment of both performance-based and service-based hurdles as follows: (i) 20% of the shares subject to the option, if the average closing price of the common stock reported by Nasdaq for any thirty (30) consecutive trading days equals or exceeds \$10; plus an additional (ii) 40% of the shares subject to the option, if the average closing price equals or exceeds \$20; plus an additional (iii) 40% of the option, if the average closing price equals or exceeds \$30; in each case, subject to the option, if the average closing price equals or exceeds \$30; in each case, subject to the continuous employment or service through the later of the date that the performance hurdles set forth above are attained (but no later than December 31, 2024) and December 31, 2021.
+(4) The options vest and become exercisable upon the attainment of both performance-based and service-based hurdles as follows: (i) 20% of the shares subject to the option, if the average closing price of the common stock reported by Nasdaq for any thirty (30) consecutive trading days equals or exceeds \$10; plus an additional (ii) 40% of the shares subject to the option, if the average closing price equals or exceeds \$20; plus an additional (iii) 40% of the shares subject to the option, if the average closing price equals or exceeds \$30; in each case, subject to the continuous employment or service through the later of the date that the performance hurdles set forth above are attained (but no later than December 31, 2024) and December 31, 2021.
 To the extent any options remain unvested as of December 31, 2024, they will be cancelled.

-(3) The options vest upon the achievement of certain clinical milestones.

-(4) The options vest as to 25% of the shares on the first anniversary of the vesting commencement date and 1/48th of the shares each month thereafter for the next 36 months.
+- (5) The options vest and become exercisable over seventy-two equal monthly installments over a six-year period on each monthly anniversary of January 1, 2020. - (6) The options vest as to 1/48th of the shares on each monthly anniversary of the vesting commencement date until fully vested. - (7) The options vest as to 25% of the shares on the first anniversary of the vesting commencement date and 1/48th of the shares each month thereafter for the next 36 months.